 This works because a calming response is triggered in the brain of an infant when being rocked or carried, causing the muscles to become more relaxed and the heart rate of a baby to slow.

 I used to sense when my fussy baby was under stress.
 That’s why I realized it was time to hand her off to grandma or daddy.
 If she couldn’t change caregivers, she would move to a different environment.
 Going from the nursery to the kitchen or patio was sometimes enough to snap her out of the crying spell.

 This works because a new location to focus on maybe everything that a baby needs to transform her mood.

 Make some noise

-This is another trick that parents swear by turn on white noise.
+This is another trick that works very well to calm down crying, turn on the white noise.
 Try a vacuum cleaner or a fan, download an application or use a white-noise machine.

 This works because sounds such as these imitate what an infant hears when it’s in the womb as the blood of mom passes through the placenta.

 Put out lights

 When my baby would get overstimulated, I used to put her in a completely dark room.
 It was the most effective way to calm her.
 Often, I’d put the blackout shades down and put her in the swing just to calm down a bit, along with a pacifier.
 The swing offers a sensation of rocking in our arms, enabling them to relax, calm and stop crying.